pyronear/pyro-engine/README.md

 ## License

-Distributed under the AGPLv3 License.
+Distributed under the Apache 2 License.
 See `LICENSE` for more information.